 So, in one more of those rich moments in this long friendship, I have invited Meryanne Loum-Martin to speak with me via Instagram Live this Friday.
 The occasion is the publication of her recent book, Inside Marrakesh, already in a second printing at Rizzoli a month and a half since release.
 We see inside the houses of Marrakesh where the fusion of diverse cultures is the energy that inspires everything.

 Meryanne is the essence of that fusion.
 You'll learn why.

-Join me Friday at 11 EST on Instagram LIve @ibumovment to meet Meryanne.
-Give her book to those style afficiandos you love.
+Join me Friday at 11 EST on Instagram Live @ibumovment to meet Meryanne.
+Give her book to those style aficionados you love.
 Keep one for yourself.
 And slip on a Midnight Velvet jacket from Nawal and her friends in Ourika.
 You'll feel the magic, I swear.